bschmalhofer/doc-developer/content/how-to-extend-otrs/otrs-module-layers/dynamic-fields/dynamic-fields-new-field.rst

        return $Data;
    }

-``DisplayValueRender()`` function returns the field value as a plain text as well as its title (both can be translated).
+The ``DisplayValueRender()`` function returns the field value as plain text, as well as its title (both can be translated).
 For this particular example we are checking if the password should be revealed or display a predefined mask by a configuration parameter in the dynamic field.

 .. code-block:: Perl